razoumov/chapel/03-domain-parallelism.md

 Try reducing the array size `n` to see if that changes the output (fewer tasks per locale), e.g., setting n=3.
 Also try increasing the array size to n=20 and study the output.
 Does the output make sense?

-So far we looked at block distribution `BlockDist`.
-It will distribute a 2D domain among nodes either using 1D or 2D decomposition (in our example it was 2D: 2x2), depending on the domain size and the number of nodes.
+So far we looked at the block distribution `BlockDist`.
+It will distribute a 2D domain among nodes either using 1D or 2D decomposition (in our example it was 2D decomposition 2x2), depending on the domain size and the number of nodes.

-Let us take a look at another standard module to partition the domain among locales, called CyclicDist.
+Let us take a look at another standard module for domain partitioning onto locales, called CyclicDist.
 For each element of the array we will print out again

 (1) a.locale.id = the ID of the locale holding the element a of A